 By having the right to determine your child’s primary residence, you will be able to decide where your child lives full-time.
 Assuming that you designate your residence as your child’s primary residence, this means that your child will be spending more time with you throughout the year.
 This is because your child will spend most of the year in school and will be living with you at home during that time.
 By this fact, most of the time, new children spin in the year will be with you.

-Since you will be spending more time with your child than your ex-spouse will, child support will be paid by your ex-spouse to you to make up for an account for you’re spending more money on your child theoretically throughout the year.
+Since you will spend more time with your child than your ex-spouse, your ex-spouse will pay child support to help cover the additional expenses you incur from caring for your child throughout the year.
 Think about the day-to-day costs of raising a child that you bear compared to those of your ex-spouse.
 The more time your child spends with you, the more things you are likely to pay for.
 This is why you will be able to receive child support as the primary conservator child.

 How is child support calculated?

-Now that we have established which parent is in line to receive child support in which is in line to pay child support in a typical divorce or child custody case, we should next talk about how child support is calculated.
-Assuming that you are responsible for paying child support, your net monthly income will first be calculated.
+Now that we’ve established which parent is responsible for paying and receiving child support in a typical divorce or child custody case, let’s discuss how child support is calculated.
+If you are responsible for paying child support, the court will first calculate your net monthly income.
 For the sake of brevity, we can mention that net monthly income is your take-home pay from wages and salaries that you earn.
 Certain investments and other sources of income can contribute to your net monthly income.
 However, for the most part, net monthly income comes from your job earnings.
 To calculate your net income, you subtract specific expenses and taxes from your gross income.

 We would consult the Texas Family Code to determine your monthly child support obligation, which is based on a percentage of your net monthly income.
 The code provides guideline levels of child support, starting at 20% for one child and increasing up to a maximum of 50% for owing parents.
 To calculate your obligation, multiply the percentage from the Child Support Guidelines by your net monthly income.
 This product represents your monthly child support payment.